SukeshShetty1010/Loan-Approval-Predictor/README.md

 - Optimize memory usage by downsizing data types where applicable.
 - Parallelize certain operations to speed up computations.

-Feel free to explore the notebook and learn how to build a loan approval prediction model using various machine learning algorithms.
+Feel free to explore the notebook and learn how to build a loan approval prediction model using various machine-learning algorithms.
 For any questions or suggestions, please feel free to contact the repository owner.

 Enjoy learning and experimenting with machine learning!